 Last but, not at all the least, Mint Street is arguably known as the longest street in Chennai.
 With a long history, the street derived its name from the presence of many pawn brokers and money lenders who migrated from other parts of country to set up their businesses here.
 Moreover, a coin making unit was also present in this road which could have contributed to the name of the street.
 The street is certainly popular for many reasons.

 The first one, is for the variety of North Indian food restaurants that sell murukku sandwiches, chaat items, vada paav, pav bhajis, paan ice cream, badam milk and jilebis.
-During evenings and in the night, a few vendors set up street shops selling artificial jewelry, vegetables, fruits, handbags and footwear at very cheap prices.
+During evenings and in the night, a few vendors set up street shops selling artificial jewellery, vegetables, fruits, handbags and footwear at very cheap prices.
 Similarly, the street has many ready made shops that sell trendy salwars, sarees and dresses that are attractively displayed outside.
 Further, street has a Jain temple known as Sri Chandraprabhu Jain Naya Mandir, The architecture of this temple is based on the Dilwara temple near Mt.
 Abu in Rajasthan.

 Parry’s Corner Shopping Market is also known by other names – Sowcarpet, Pai Kadai, Poo Kadai, George Town, Mannady or just Town.